 - Stainless steel

-There are five main types of pipe nipples.
-They are:
+There are five specific types of pipe nipples you should know:

 - Swage nipple: Used to transfer fluids from one pipe size to a different size.